Replacing the old ‘Facebook Chat’ feature in Facebook in 2011, Facebook Messenger has been around for over a decade now.

 Unfortunately, Facebook doesn’t allow you to set up notifications for Message Requests, so they will never notify you that someone is trying to get in touch with you.

 So you’ll need to go through these steps every once in a while to check your message requests.
+Otherwise, something important may get stuck in your requests folder.

 Messages for Facebook Marketplace